 - Submit two academic recommendation forms to the directors of the Honors Program via the Honors Program web page: one form needs to be completed by a former instructor, and the second form needs to be completed by the Honors Options instructor.

-The deadline for submitting both the project proposal contract and the reference form for Spring Semester 2015 is January 30, 2015.
+The deadline for submitting both the project proposal contract and the reference form for Fall Semester 2015 is September 4.
 All proposals will be reviewed and approved by the Honors Program directors and a committee of faculty.

 How to Participate